CruxConnect/crux-docs/_product_supplier/create_item.md

 : (object) The Manufacturer's Suggested Retail Price Range object contains the minimum and maximum MSRPs for the Item, based on the available variants (SKUs).

 product_images
-: (list) The Product Images list stores a list of images for the item, based on the available variants (SKUs)
+: (array) The Product Images list stores a list of images for the item, based on the available variants (SKUs)

+categories
+: (array) The Categories array contains objects that describe the path to the item.
+It is structured like categories=[{'path': ['home', 'garden'], description: 'some string'}] where the item would exist in the garden category which has home as it's parent.
+Not implemented yet is passing in the category path description, so an empty string will currently be returned for description.

 created
 : (string) The Created parameter is the date when the Item was added to our system.